 |Content delivery systems|

-The global Edtech universe expands by giant leaps and continues to gain a lot of attention from investors.
-It is essential to know what rules the industry and fuels market growth to stay on track with the competition.
-We hope you can define which focus areas should be part of your eLearning strategy and digital education initiatives in 2021.
+The global Edtech universe expanded by giant leaps in 2021 but started to slow down in 2022.
+Nevertheless, there are sure signs of resilience in Europe and the USA, while other regions strive to find ways to go through the uncertain period with a fewer number of deals and funding.
+Still, it is essential to know what rules the industry and fuels market growth to stay on track with the narrowing competition.
+We hope you can define which focus areas should be part of your eLearning strategy and digital education initiatives in 2022.

 Indeed, it is hard to embrace the whole ecosystem of EdTech solutions and services, but it is even harder to predict which themes are going to dominate in the next few years.
-In the following article, we’ll shed light on the most impactful trends in EdTech in 2021.
+In the following article, we’ll shed light on the most impactful trends in EdTech in 2022 and beyond.

 In the context of lockdowns, online platforms became the only possible solution for.....